Special Learning Needs

 Stephen taught a First Communion Catechism class at St. Joseph’s in Richmond.
-He is married with seven young children.
+He is married with eight young children.

 Kathleen Hunt joined the department in October, 2013.
 She has a B.S. degree in Elementary Education, and has earned graduate credits in the areas of British Literature and Political Science from The College of New Jersey.
 She has a Collegiate Professional VA Teaching License – PreK-6th grade, and a NJ Teaching Certification in Elementary Education for K – 8th grades.
 Kathleen’s teaching career spans eighteen years.
 She taught at St. Paul’s School in Princeton, NJ, Wakefield Country Day School in Flint Hill, VA, and Linton Hall School in Bristow, VA.
 Kathleen also worked in the Resource Room at Our Lady of Good Counsel School in Vienna, VA teaching children with special needs ranging from 2nd through 7th grades.
 She addressed a myriad of academic, emotional, and behavioral needs as she implemented her students’ IEPs.
 She most recently taught at St. Padre Pio Learning Center, Front Royal, VA.
 Her background and educational experiences will enable her to assist parents and students with the support and encouragement that is often needed.
 Kathleen is usually the first person in the Special Needs Department with whom you have the opportunity to speak.
 She also assists with many of the office requirements and the scheduling of new curriculum appointments in addition to grading elementary papers.
 Should you have any questions, they may be directed to Kathleen.
 She currently teaches 5th grade religious education at St. John the Baptist parish in Front Royal, VA.
 She is married with two children and five grandchildren.